texfaq/texfaq.github.io/FAQ-adobetypen.md

   [LuaTeX](FAQ-luatex)).

 Adobe Type&nbsp;1 format specifies a means to represent outlines of the glyphs in a font.
-The ''language'' used is closely restricted, to ensure that the font is rendered as quickly as possible.
+The "language" used is closely restricted, to ensure that the font is rendered as quickly as possible.
 (Or rather, as quickly as possible with Adobe's technology at the time the specification was
 written: the structure could well be different if it were specified